Usbac/wolff/docs/en/installation.md

 ## Prerequisites

-Wolff works with composer.
-In order to use it for the first time you must have Composer installed in your machine, or you can download one of the bundles.

-You can see how to install Composer in the [official page](https://getcomposer.org/doc/00-intro.md).
+The first two installation methods use Composer, you can see how to install Composer in the [official page](https://getcomposer.org/doc/00-intro.md).

 ## Installation